 Website builds, development and maintenance

-Over the past 18 months our in-house digital team have re-developed and built numerous websites in WordPress to support our fund management work and improve our own company profile.
+Our in-house digital team re-developed and built numerous websites in WordPress to support our fund management work and improve our own company profile.
 The website designs and builds have been informed by user testing and analytical analysis of the pre-existing websites.
 All designs put the user’s needs first, looking to make the most important information easy to access.
 We have considered the audiences and why the majority of users will be visiting the websites.
 We’ve made sure that the pathways to the information they need are easy to navigate and not more than two clicks away.

 The designs for the websites were created by our communications team and look modern and fresh.
 We’ve looked to create engaging developments such as our interactive maps.
 Our in-house digital team have built the designs to function on desktop, tablet and mobile.
 They’ve considered scalability and functionality.
 They’ve considered the time it takes to update the content and tried to build a backend that reduces the time spent on keeping the websites up to date.
 There is also space for future design developments where necessary.